venysssssssssss/AwsOverview/README.md

 ### 4.8.
 Security Groups Deeper Dive

-- Security groups are acting as a “firewall” on EC2 instances
+- Security groups are acting as a "firewall" on EC2 instances
 - They regulate:
   - Access to Ports
   - Authorised IP ranges IPv4 and IPv6